aaronbloomfield/ccc/hws/ecdsa/index.md

 ### Step 4: Ensure correct input and output

 Your program will take in a number of command line parameters.
 You can always assume that the number and format of command line parameters will be correct, as specified below -- you do not need to error check the parameters (neither the number nor the format).
-You may also assume that any points provided (such as $G$ or $Q$) will lie on the curve.
+You may also assume that any points provided (such as $G$ or $Q$) will always lie on the curve.
 Your program will only use the secp256k1 curve for all execution runs, so you can globally set $a=0$ and $b=7$; these values will not be passed to the program.

-Each execution run of the program will take in a string as the first command-line parameter; this is the so-called mode.
-After that will be a series of integer command-line parameters.
+Each execution run of the program will take in a string as the first command-line parameter; this is the so-called *mode*.
+After the mode will be a series of integer command-line parameters, all of which will be integers.
 In most of the modes, the first four integer parameters will be, in this order: the prime modulus $p$, the curve order $n$, and the $x$ and $y$ values for the base point $G$.
 All numerical values provided will be non-negative integers not greater than 1,000.
 All numbers provided as input parameters, or output by the program, are base-10 numbers.

 The four required modes of the program are:

 - `userid` will just print your userid.
 All lower-case, no quotes, and no extra spaces.
 There will not be any other command-line parameters.
 Below is an execution run.
 Needless to say, it should print out *your* userid, not 'mst3k'.
   ```
-$ ./ecdsa.py userid
+$ ./ecdsa.sh userid
 mst3k
 $
 ```
 - `genkey` will generate a (random) primary key $d$ such that $1 \le d \le n-1$, and use that to compute the public key, point $Q$.
 The numerical command-line parameters are just the four described above ($p$, $n$, $G_x$, and $G_y$).
 The output should be three integers, one on each line: $d$, $Q_x$, and $Q_y$.
 You can verify [here](https://andrea.corbellini.name/ecc/interactive/modk-mul.html) that the values returned are correct (specifically that $Q=d \otimes G$).
 Below is a sample execution run, which sets $p=43$, $n=31$, and $G=(25,25)$.
 Since this output is based on a random number that is generated (specifically, $d$), one would expect that your output would be different on each execution run.
   ```
-$ ./ecdsa.py genkey 43 31 25 25
+$ ./ecdsa.sh genkey 43 31 25 25
 22
 2
 12
 $
 ```
 - `sign` will sign a message.
 In addition to the four standard numerical parameters ($p$, $n$, $G_x$, and $G_y$), there will be four more provided: $d$, $Q_x$, $Q_y$, and $h$.
 The first three of these ($d$, $Q_x$, $Q_y$) are what was output from the `genkey` mode, above.
 The last one, $h$, is meant to represent the hash of the message that is being signed -- it will be in the range $1 \le h \le n-1$.
 To simplify this assignment, we are not providing the message $m$ that you are to take the hash of -- we are just providing the hash value itself.
 To be clear, the eight numerical parameters are, in order: ($p$, $n$, $G_x$, $G_y$, $d$, $Q_x$, $Q_y$, and $h$).
 The output should be two integers, one on each line: the $r$ and $s$ values of the signature.
-Note that the generated random $k$ value is *not* part of the output, as would be expected with a typical ECDSA implementation.
-And if $r$ or $s$ is zero, your program should re-generate $k$ and try again -- there should be no apparent difference in the output.
+Note that the generated random -- and secret -- value $k$ is *not* part of the output, as would be expected with a typical ECDSA implementation.
+And if $r$ or $s$ are zero, your program should re-generate $k$ and try again -- there should be no apparent difference in the output.
 Below is a sample execution run, which sets $p=43$, $n=31$, $G=(25,25)$, $d=22$, $Q=(2,12)$, and $h=30$.
 Since this output is based on a random number that is generated (speficially, $k$), one would expect that your output would be different on each execution run.
   ```
-$ ./ecdsa.py sign 43 31 25 25 22 2 12 30
+$ ./ecdsa.sh sign 43 31 25 25 22 2 12 30
 21
 7
 $
 ```
 - `verify` will verify a message.
 In addition to the four standard numerical parameters ($p$, $n$, $G_x$, and $G_y$), there will be five more provided.
 The next two are the public key: $Q_x$ and $Q_y$ (the verifier does not know the private key!).
 Following that are the parts of the signature, $r$ and $s$.
 Lastly will be the (computed) hash of the message that is being verified.
 To be clear, the nine numerical parameters are, in order: ($p$, $n$, $G_x$, $G_y$, $Q_x$, $Q_y$, $r$, $s$, and $h$).
 The output should just be 'True' if the signature matches, and 'False' if it does not.
 Below are two sample execution runs, which set $p=43$, $n=31$, $G=(25,25)$, $Q=(2,12)$, $r=21$, $s=7$, and ($h=30$ or $h=31$).
 This output is not based on a random number, so your program should have the same output for these two execution runs.
   ```
-$ ./ecdsa.py verify 43 31 25 25 2 12 21 7 30
+$ ./ecdsa.sh verify 43 31 25 25 2 12 21 7 30
 True
-$ ./ecdsa.py verify 43 31 25 25 2 12 21 7 31
+$ ./ecdsa.sh verify 43 31 25 25 2 12 21 7 31
 False
 $
 ```

 Note: please do not print out any other output for those modes, else your program will be marked incorrect by the auto-grader!
 You are welcome to add additional modes that you use for debugging, or that perform those functions with verbose output.
 But the four required modes -- `userid`, `genkey`, `sign`, and `verify` -- should only produce the output shown above.

-## Submission
+### Submission

-There is only one file to submit: ecdsa.py.
+You have to submit three files:

+- `ecdsa.sh`, the shell script that will be called to run your program.
+See above for the format.
+- A Makefile that will compile your code when we call `make`, which will be called on submission.
+For languages that do not need compilation (such as Python), just put in a single `echo` statement so that `make` still runs properly.
+- The source code itself, likely something like `ecdsa.py` or `ECDSA.java`